Park of Builders (Rostov-on-Don): History

 Earlier the Novoposelensky garden was in the place of the park of Builders.
 It was founded in 1903 during the construction of the building of the People's Theater.
 Earlier in this place was the estate of the petty bourgeois Garbuz and near the estate was Garbuz Garden, named after the owner of the estate.
 On the territory of the garden were planted whole sites with fruit trees.
 It was possible to get to Novopoliselensky garden from several sides because there were several entrances.
 The first entrance was from Budyonnovsky Prospekt, and it was considered the main entrance.
 The second was located from Pochtovy Lane opposite to 5th Street.

-From the street of the 6th was located 2 avenues, one went from a main entrance to the entrance from Pochtovy Lane and came to 5th Street.
-Other avenue went perpendicular to the first, began from a northern entrance with 6th Street, and reached the place where the closed platform was constructed later.

-Over time a dance floor appeared in the south-western part of the park.
-Along the Postal Lane a summer restaurant was built on the territory from the entrance to the 6th street.
-The territory of the park was divided into squares it was crossed by tracks that were covered with tyrsa.
-Over time lime trees, acacias, ornamental shrubs and flower beds were planted here.
-The metal lattice was the first fencing of a garden, the brick fence appeared over time.
-On northeast side of the park was located the summer theater: a wooden design which contained the sliding blinds used for airing of the room.

 As of 1909 the Novoposelensky garden was one of two existing gardens of Rostov-on-Don for city use - the second object of such a plan was called the City Garden.
 The territory of both gardens was occupied by plantings of trees, the total area of which occupied 13 acres of land.
 On the preserved plan of the city according to the edition of 1911, the territory of green plantations carried the name of Novoposelensky garden.